CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

    >**iii.** After deleting the Resource group, navigate back to the initial step and re-perform the lab from Step-1 to Step-7.

 1. It will take you to the **Host pool**.
-Reources created are as follows,
+Resources created are as follows,

    - **Host Pool**: 1 (EB-AVD-HP)
    - **Session Host**: 2 (AVD-HP01-SH-0, AVD-HP01-SH-1)